Free shipping when you buy a Ledger Nano. Only until Oct. 3

 Another way of exchanging one blockchain asset for another on a different blockchain is by using a bridge.

 Blockchain bridges are a type of technology that enable users to exchange one coin for another on a different blockchain, without using an exchange.
-But bridges come with their own problems: their architecture, and the fact that they are still being developed and perfected, makes them vulnerable to hacks.
-This can be seen in the variety of bridge-based hacks we’ve seen make headlines, from the infamous Ronin Hack, which heavily impacted the Axie Infinite community early in 2022, to the more recent Nomad Bridge exploit, which saw more than $200 million in crypto lost via a malicious attack.
+But bridges come with their own problems.
+To explain their architecture, and the fact that they are still being developed and perfected, makes them vulnerable to hacks.
+This can be seen in the variety of bridge-based hacks we’ve seen make headlines.
+The infamous Ronin Hack, which heavily impacted the Axie Infinity community early in 2022, to the Nomad Bridge exploit saw more than $200 million in crypto lost via a malicious attack.
+And these are just two examples!

 Crypto Swaps